deskool/HarvardLibraryAPI/README.md

 When the API returns more than one result for a given field request (e.g. name.namePart), those values will be contatenated and separted with a "[\*]".
 In the case of the earlier example, the code would return:

         "[*] Perumal, Santhanam. [*] Pachiappan, Perumal. [*] A.R., Thirunavukkarasu."

+Finally, the file 'getHarvardLibraryData.py' is called with the search term, the start, and the common terms fille (common_SEARCH_TERM_keys.txt) as its arguments.
+It is called to scrape 250 terms at a time, putting each batch of 250 terms into one CSV file into the folder titled by the search term.
+It is called until it reaches the max, therefore scraping all of the data in the Harvard Library API.

 ### Questions?
 Please email me if you have questions about this code, or notice any mistakes.